bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 STDOUT.puts 'hi'

-it will print 'hi' on the standard output.
+It will print 'hi' on the standard output.
 But it does not recognize output(string) method.
 To fix this problem, let's wrap the output method in a StandardOutput class.
 Like this:

 standard_output.rb